fadliahmad/about_me/README.md

 # Hi there, I'm Fadli Ahmad, you can call me Fadli~

 I'm a data analyst, and I currently work remotely at Dagangan.
-Before Dagangan (Social Commerce), I worked in several companies and industries, such as Pahamify (Edutech), Tanihub (Agri-Tech), and Mahakam Beta Farma (Pharmacy).
+Before Dagangan (Social Commerce), I worked in several companies and industries, such as Pahamify (Edu-Tech), Tanihub (Agri-Tech), and Mahakam Beta Farma (Pharmacy).
 Apart from working as a Data Analyst, I have also been a mentor at RevoU (Data Analyst Bootcamp).

 I am currently exploring and learning about emerging tech stacks in data engineering such as Data Build Tools (DBT), and Airflow, and trying to get hands-on with setting up a data warehouse, cloud computing, and other data engineering tools.